First run tutorial

 Duplicate entities

 As you import data from various sources, you may notice that a single person -- including yourself -- appears multiple times as different entities (for example, "Matthew" on Google and "Matt" on Twitter).
-This happens when there's not enough information from the data source and no obvious link between that representation of the person to what's already in your timeline.
+This is common and is normal when there's not enough information from the data source to link that representation of the person to what's already in your timeline.
 For example, Bob may have user ID 12345 on Service A, but on Service B, Bob is known as 98765.
 Unless Timelinize has a profile for Bob that links the two accounts, there's no way to know they're the same Bob.

-Thankfully, there is a Merge button which you can use to de-duplicate entities.
-You can find it on the entity's page.
-It's primitive and slow right now but it works.
-In the future, this process will be way less tedious and more automated, including showing helpful suggestions (I hope).
+For everything else, there is a Merge button which you can use to de-duplicate entities.
+You can find it on the Entities page.
+It's primitive currently, but it works.
+In the future, this process will be way less tedious and more automated, including showing helpful suggestions.

 Explore!

-As data is imported, click around under the "Explore" menu option to view your data in various ways.
+After data is imported, click around under the "Explore" menu option to view your data in various ways.
 There is also a more "raw" listing of all your data under the "Items" and "Entities" pages.
+You can also explore some types of data before the import is finished.

 Have fun!